Niangmohamed/APIs-Web-Scraping-in-Python/README.md

 3. Reddit API authentication and scraping in Python
 4. Web scraping in Python
 5. Web scraping on weather website in Python
+6. Web scraping on IMDB website in Python